 Anybody can have a theory, right?

-But scientific research and investigation shows that Polynesians built the island's statues by carving them in the local volcanic rock.
+But scientific research and investigation show that Polynesians built the island's statues by carving them in the local volcanic rock.
 Carving them was one thing, but discovering how they were moved into place has also been a perplexing question.
 An article entitled “Engineers of Easter Island," published in the November/December 1999 issue of Archaeology, shows that the statues could have been transported and put in place using techniques the Polynesians perfected when constructing and moving boats while venturing from island to island for thousands of years, perhaps a long ago as 5500 B.C.E.
 (The Polynesians are also credited with building Nan Madol on the island of Pohnpei in Micronesia, another megalithic site perhaps as mind-boggling as Easter Island.)

-Then what happened on Easter Island becomes a rather muddy affair, because the inhabitants suddenly—or so it appears—stopped building the statues in the late 1600s or so.
-Also, at some point, the island’s forests disappeared and its population greatly declined.
+Then what happened on Easter Island becomes a rather muddy affair because the inhabitants suddenly—or so it appears—stopped building the statues in the late 1600s or so.
+Also, at some point, the island’s forests disappeared, and its population greatly declined.

-In the book Collapse: How Societies Choose to Fail or Succeed, author Jared Diamond postulates that about 1400 the island’s civilization experienced a rapid decline because of an ecological imbalance brought about by deforestation, soil erosion and overpopulation.
+In the book Collapse: How Societies Choose to Fail or Succeed, author Jared Diamond postulates that in about 1400, the island’s civilization experienced a rapid decline because of an ecological imbalance brought about by deforestation, soil erosion and overpopulation.
 Diamond also thinks there was a civil war about 1680, which may have led to the toppling of many of the moai and perhaps even calamities such as cannibalism.

 Diamond thinks these catastrophes led to a drop of perhaps one-tenth of Easter Island’s largest population.
 The culture essentially self-destructed, he asserts.
 Diamond coined the term “ecocide” to describe this condition, which has happened to many civilizations throughout history, particularly that of the Maya, who abandoned many of their cities because they had simply taken too much from the land.
 Of course, the smaller the land area, the easier it would be to cause an ecological imbalance or collapse.
 Easter Island covers only about 64 square miles.

 But many researchers believe the decline of civilization on Easter Island didn’t occur until after the Europeans arrived in 1722.
-Eventually slavers and whalers came and took away many of the island’s inhabitants.
+Eventually, slavers and whalers came and took away many of the island’s inhabitants.
 Newly introduced diseases such as smallpox took their toll on the inhabitants as well.
 Regarding the state of deforestation that existed at the time, there is some controversy.
-Some arrivals reported that there were trees still standing, while others claimed there were few if any.
+Some arrivals reported that there were trees still standing, while others claimed there were few, if any.

 However, there is no proof that the island’s ecosystem collapsed before or after European contact.
 When Christian missionaries came to the island in the middle 1800s, the remaining inhabitants were queried about the island’s history, but their responses were inconclusive.
-Hopefully further excavations and research will yield the answer.
+Hopefully, further excavations and research will yield the answer.

-Nevertheless, there’s little doubt what caused some of the island’s woes: rats.
+Nevertheless, there’s little doubt about what caused some of the island’s woes: rats.
 On an installment of the Discovery Channel’s program Wild Pacific, it was pointed out that a plague of rats, perhaps the most potentially invasive of all animal species, ate the seeds of the island’s palm trees, essentially causing their eventual extinction, and the rats also consumed the eggs of the island’s once numerous seabird population.
 The show didn’t claim when the rats arrived, but they could have come with either the Polynesians or the Europeans.
 It seems rats will always be with us!

 Astonishingly, the South Pacific’s only original written text was found on Easter Island.
-Basically a language of Eastern Polynesia, this rongorongo as it is called, a kind of pictographic writing similar in a fashion to Egyptian hieroglyphics (don’t you dare make the suggestion!), has been partially deciphered.
+Basically, a language of Eastern Polynesia, this rongorongo as it is called, a kind of pictographic writing similar in a fashion to Egyptian hieroglyphics (don’t you dare make the suggestion!), has been partially deciphered.
 Written on wooden tablets, this verbiage describes genealogical and cosmological connections, suggesting that these very portable tablets may have been used for ritualistic purposes, perhaps during chants.
-Maybe in the future more information from these tablets will be derived, enlightening us all.
+Maybe in the future, more information from these tablets will be derived, enlightening us all.

-So, for the foreseeable future at least, Easter Island will remain a hotspot for many pet theories regarding the origin and spread of civilization on earth.
+So, for the foreseeable future, at least, Easter Island will remain a hotspot for many pet theories regarding the origin and spread of civilization on earth.
 Scientists and crackpots alike will continue to make claims, spreading the gospel as they see it, and it will be left for us to decide what is fact or fiction.